Skip to main content

 Plymouth Natural Grid volunteering

 Plymouth Natural Grid is a multi award winning partnership project between Plymouth City Council and National Trust that has been working to enhance biodiversity for wildlife and people, engage local communities and upskill young people in greenspaces across the city since 2021.
+We are caring for our greenspaces and reserves in and around Plymouth!

 Being a volunteer